khadas/android_tools_repohooks/README.md

   entire repo in order to perform full checks.  e.g. `pylint` needs to know what other modules exist locally to verify their API.
 We can support this case by doing a full checkout of the repo in a temp dir, but this can slow things down a lot.
-Will need to consider a `PRESUBMIT.cfg` knob.
+Will need to consider a `PREUPLOAD.cfg` knob.
 * We need to add `cpplint` and `pylint` tools to the AOSP manifest and use those local copies instead of relying on versions that are in $PATH.
 * Should make file extension filters configurable.
 All hooks currently declare